NatronGitHub/NatronGitHub.github.io/DEVELOP.md

 Natron's website uses Jekyll, a static site generator.
 It usually saves us a lot of time reduces our trouble, but we know it can be confusing to many newer developers and get *them* in lots of trouble.
 So, here is a reliable means of developing Natron's website for Mac users, Windows users, and GNU/Linux users!

-If you run into any issues, look at the FAQ and common build problems section at the bottom of this guide.
+If you run into any issues, look at the FAQ and [Development Gotchas](#development-gotchas) section at the bottom of this guide.

 ## Installing prerequisites for development